 Yes, Moonshot projects are, by their very nature, hard to quantify, but Dr. Pablo Rodriguez demonstrates that these projects are nevertheless crucial to an organization's growth.

 It's worth trying to solve those crucial but seemingly impossible problems, especially ones that may only come to a head 5 or 10 years from now.
-You could transform your company or even yourself!
+You could transform your Company or even yourself!

 Clearly, the problems Alpha has solved, whether for improving performance at Telefonica, radically changing health habits across the globe, or bringing power to underdeveloped regions of the world, all required phenomenal, high-performing, cross-functional teams.

 I asked Pablo how he selected his teams; his answer surprised me.
 I thought he would say that He chose the most talented or educated individuals.
-But He said that He selected those who had an absolute passion for solving these problems.
+But He said that He picked those who had an absolute passion for solving these problems.

 If you think you might be that person, Alpha is hiring right now.
 They are fully owned by Telefonica but, despite having Telefonica's CEO José María Álvarez-Pallete López, on their board, they are fully independent of it.

 Pablo has worked as an entrepreneur, at various start-ups in Silicon Valley, and in Academia.
 He showed the curve of an idea, where Academia often can do best in advancing innovation at the very early stages.
 In a later stage, it could be a start-up.
 Dr. Rodriguez's projects sit in the middle of that, between Academia and start-ups.

 He makes a great point that in the 20th Century, the government primarily initiated innovation; The creation of the internet, the human genome project, and yes, of course, NASA pioneering the first men to the moon were all government-backed missions.